7 Simple Ways To Upcycle Your Clothes

 This muscle tee making video by Lean Life Revolution is for men, but ladies, you can try it too.

 However, if you’ve got loads of time in your hands, have a sewing machine and are ready to do up a masterpiece with your humble tees, check out this one by Blueprint DIY.
 Once you are done, you will be wearing a money-can’t-buy top that will be demanding compliments.

 4. Add or remove shoulder pads

-One thing I like to do is rummage through old clothes at the thrift store (or my mom’s closet) and get some vintage pieces that can be thrift flipped.
+One thing I like to do is rummage through old clothes at the thrift store (or my mom’s closet) and get some vintage pieces to thrift flip.
 Sometimes, the easiest thing is just to take off the shoulder pads.
-Your mom might have some funky clothing from the 80’s that she used to wear - you know, the puffed sleeves and football shoulders kinda clothes?
+Your mom might have some funky clothing from the 80’s that she used to wear – you know, the puffed sleeves and football shoulders kinda clothes?